vegaprotocol/specs/specs/0043-market-lifecycle.md

 **Exit:**

-- Conditions specified in [price monitoring](./0032-price-monitoring.md) and [liquidity monitoring](./0035-liquidity-monitoring.md) are met for the market to exit the suspended status back to Active.
+- Conditions specified in [price monitoring](./0032-price-monitoring.md) and [liquidity monitoring](./0035-liquidity-monitoring.md) and the usual [ending of auction checks pass](./0026-auctions.md) → Active

 **Behaviour:**